 - 1.1.
-The committee shall consist of nine members, formally appointed by the trust board, including where they are proposed through election.
+If the committee represents a single school it shall consist of nine members, formally appointed by the trust board, delegated to PARC including where they are proposed through election.
 The trust provides guidance and determines the election and appointment process.
 Categories of membership are: - 1.1.1.
 Two parents/carers of children on roll at the time of appointment at the school, elected by the parent body.
 Parents/carers may be appointed by GST if there are fewer nominations than vacancies. - 1.1.2.
 Five general members appointed by GST.
-Our local committees do not have foundation governors.
-There is an expectation that a local committee in a Church school will include representatives from the Church where possible, nominated by the parish on a skills basis rather an ex officio basis. - 1.1.3.
+Our local committees do not have foundation members.
+There is an expectation that a local committee in a Church school will include representatives from the Church community where possible, nominated by the parish on a skills basis. - 1.1.3.
 One staff member elected by the staff body. - 1.1.4.
-The head teacher, whose term of office continues whilst they are in post. - 1.2.
-A term of office for a local committee member is four years and a local committee member may serve two terms (8 years) if eligible parents/staff would have to be reelected to be eligible.
-In exceptional circumstances, and where it is in the best interests of the trust, a local committee member may serve a further period up to four years whilst a successor is found. - 1.3.
+The headteacher, whose term of office continues whilst they are in post. - 1.2.
+A term of office for a local committee member is four years and a local committee member may serve two terms (8 years) if eligible.
+Parents/staff would have to be reelected by the staff or parent body to be eligible.
+In exceptional circumstances, and where it is in the best interests of the trust, a local committee member may serve a further period up to four years whilst a successor is found.
+This appointment will be considered and agreed by the Trust board. - 1.3.
 Schools with existing members from the predecessor school will aim to constitute their local committee, as above, as members' terms expire. - 1.4.
-It is expected that members of the school's leadership team will attend local committee meetings, by invitation of the chair, as a valuable contribution to proceedings, and for professional development, but they may not vote on any matter and may be asked to leave from time to time. - 1.5.
+It is expected that members of the school's leadership team will attend local committee meetings, by invitation of the chair, as a valuable contribution to proceedings and for professional development, but they may not vote on any matter and may be asked to leave from time to time. - 1.5.
 The appointment of the chair is made by the trustee directors upon recommendation/consultation with the local committee.
-The local committee members may elect a temporary chair from among members present in a meeting in the absence of the chair, which must be reported to the regional director of education. - 1.6.
-Where a local committee is involved with more than one school, additional committee members may be required, including parent/carer representation from those schools.
+There must be a named chair on GIAS.
+(Co chairs may be permitted but only one will be named as Chair on GIAS).
+The local committee members may elect a temporary chair from among members present in a meeting in the absence of the chair, which must be reported to the Head of Governance. - 1.6.
+The appointment of a vice chair.

 2.1.
-A quorum shall be four members or 50% of membership, whichever is greater.
-Where fewer attend, the chair may determine whether the number of members attending a meeting is sufficient for the committee usefully to discharge its responsibilities.
+A quorum shall be 50% of the current local committee membership.
+Where fewer attend, the chair may determine whether the number of local committee members attending a meeting is sufficient for the committee usefully to discharge its responsibilities.
 Any decisions would need to be ratified at a future meeting that is quorate.